- Global Economy and Trade

 Hammond retains a close interest in the strategic challenges facing the Western Alliance and then interrelationship between economic and strategic influences.

 Hammond grew up in Essex, England, and studied Philosophy, Politics and Economics at University College Oxford.
 Before entering Parliament in 1997, he ran a number of successful businesses.
-He remains the Member of Parliament for the Surrey constituency of Runnymede and Weybridge.
+He stepped down as a Member of Parliament for Runnymede and Weybridge in November 2019 after 22 years serving the Surrey constituency.

 *In partnership with London Speaker Bureau